Housing Information for Parents

 Is a great office to get your student involved with the campus community.
-A multitude of opportunities ranging from campus events; to many services learning opportunities, and academic advising.
+A multitude of opportunities ranging from campus events; to many service learning opportunities, and academic advising.
 The First Year Experience Office is where your student should start their educational journey.
-Also, this is the home for first-year students to register for classes.
+Advisors are available to assist first-year students with registering for classes.
 For additional information on this office and the services provided, please click here to view their webpage.

 New Student Orientation

 Congratulations for becoming a new Eagle Parent or Guardian.
 If you have any questions, related to New Student Orientation, visit the New Student Orientation section.